-Insiders stay at one of two new hot spots: The Chancellor’s House, a 38-room boutique hotel that opened in 2017 with rooms tricked out to pamper (the sheets are Rivolta Carmignani Egyptian cotton and each bathroom is fitted with a standalone soaking tub), or the Graduate Oxford, where rooftop cocktail bar The Coop offers Manhattans and Negronis barrel-aged for 45 days in new French oak.
+Insiders stay at one of two places: the Chancellor’s House, a 38-room boutique hotel that opened in 2017 with rooms tricked out to pamper (the sheets are Rivolta Carmignani Egyptian cotton and each bathroom features a stand-alone soaking tub), or the Graduate Oxford, where rooftop cocktail bar the Coop offers Manhattans and Negronis barrel-aged for 45 days in new French oak.
 Happily, both hotels are a quick stroll from the esteemed Square Books, an independent bookseller that’s been locally slinging lit since 1979, now operating three locations (albeit all within a few feet of one another).

 For dinner, stop in at Saint Leo, a James Beard Foundation semifinalist for Best New Restaurant, run by California expat Emily Blount.
-Your assignment: order the gulf shrimp spaghetti in a white wine sauce with garlic-rubbed housemade grilled bread, then spend the evening at Blount’s newly opened Saint Leo Lounge—set in the former offices of the Oxford Eagle newspaper.
+Your assignment: Order the gulf shrimp spaghetti in a white wine sauce with garlic-rubbed housemade grilled bread, then spend the evening at Blount’s Saint Leo Lounge—set in the former offices of the Oxford Eagle newspaper.

 In the morning, don’t leave the area without taking the eight-minute drive south of downtown to Wonderbird Spirits, launched this spring, where you can tour the distillery and witness the transformation of Mississippi Delta rice into gin.

 Population: about 75,000